Labelled Cross Section Of Leaf

 Scattered throughout the mesophyll are the vascular bundles, more commonly known as veins.
 These are the leaf's circulatory system, transporting water and nutrients from the roots and sugars produced during photosynthesis to other parts of the plant.
 Vascular bundles consist of two types of vascular tissue:

-Phloem: Phloem tissue transports the sugars produced during photosynthesis from the leaves to other parts of the plant, where they are used for growth, respiration, or storage.
+• Phloem: Phloem tissue transports the sugars produced during photosynthesis from the leaves to other parts of the plant, where they are used for growth, respiration, or storage.
 Phloem cells are alive at maturity and are arranged end-to-end to form sieve tubes.
 Companion cells associated with the sieve tubes provide metabolic support.

 4. Stomata: Regulating Gas Exchange and Transpiration

 The epidermis contains specialized cells called guard cells, which flank tiny pores known as stomata (singular: stoma).
-These stomata are crucial for gas exchange and transpiration.
+In real terms, these stomata are crucial for gas exchange and transpiration.
 Guard cells regulate the opening and closing of the stomata, controlling the entry of carbon dioxide for photosynthesis and the exit of oxygen and water vapor.
 The opening and closing of stomata are influenced by various environmental factors, including light intensity, temperature, and humidity.
 During the day, stomata typically open to allow gas exchange.
 At night, or under conditions of water stress, stomata close to conserve water.

 5. Bundle Sheath Cells: Supporting the Vascular Bundles